CAPE CANAVERAL, Fla.—Astronomers have discovered the brightest star explosion ever—a super supernova that easily outshines our entire Milky Way.

-“Discoveries like this are the reason I am an astronomer,” Shappee said in an email.
-“Nature is extremely clever and it is often more imaginative than we can be.”
+“Discoveries like this are the reason I am an astronomer,” Shappee said in an e-mail.

 “The explosion’s mechanism and power source remain shrouded in mystery because all known theories meet serious challenges in explaining the immense amount of energy ASASSN-15lh has radiated,” Dong said in a statement.